scify/Crowdsourcing-Platform/README.md

 ## Contributing

-To contribute to MyEIC Common Library, follow these steps:
+To contribute to the application, follow these steps:

 1. Fork this repository.
 2. Read the [CONTRIBUTING](CONTRIBUTING.md) file.